 Immigration reform is uniquely positioned as the ultimate test of this “pseudo” bipartisanship.
 The sane Republicans left in the party understand demographics and realize they need Latino votes in order to survive.
 The same thought process holds true for other issues.

 Gun control, sans the assault rifle ban, will pass.
 Along with President Obama’s 23 executive orders — the most relevant being that he appointed an ATF Director — Congress will pass universal background checks.
 Background checks will effectively close the gun show loophole and drastically reduce straw purchases and the most common circumvention of state to state gun control effort, interstate gun trafficking.
 However, many people are against the idea of having a background check done against them – and perhaps rightfully so?
+Responsible gun owners who are purchasing and using their firearms legally may have an interest in some additional products that they could buy to accessorize their current gear like some of the best gun belts so that they can concealed carry their gun effectively and comfortably.
 Background checks are sometimes necessary, but for those with a criminal record due to a silly mistake, this can be frustrating.
 Some people seek out pardons Canada, or wherever they’re located, to be rid of their criminal record, which will make background checks and finding employment much easier.

 About 40 percent of gun purchasers do not currently undergo background checks due to the gun show loophole.
 Why?
 Political necessity.
 On one side of the equation you have 20 dead six- year-olds and on the other is Wayne LaPierre.
 Roughly 90 percent of Americans support universal background checks, and more than 80 percent of NRA members support background checks.
 Subsequent to the Newtown school shooting, we are seeing “bipartisan” support and action on this issue.